 - Quick Reference Labels - If available, this is the easiest and quickest way to find your signal mapping.
 The quick reference label is recommended to be printed and attached to your accessory.

 - Manuals, User Guides and Specifications - Depending on your model, your device's pinout will be listed inside of its published documentation.
 You can search NI Manuals for your device.

 - NI-DAQmx Help - NI-DAQmx Help installs locally with your driver, and is also available online.
 The NI-DAQmx Device Terminals Help section contains the pinouts for every hardware model supported by that version of the driver.

 - Measurement & Automation Explorer (MAX) - NI MAX is used to configure your NI DAQ hardware, and also references out to many different types of reference information, including device pinouts.
 Right-click your device name under Devices and Interfaces, and select Device Pinouts to directly navigate to the NI-DAQmx Device Terminals Help entry for your device.
 This will open the help document, as well as go directly to the pinout diagrams for that particular device.

-Figure 2 is an example of a device pinout for an M-Series data acquisition card.
-Figure 3 shows an example device pinout for one of the cDAQ modules.
+Figure 2 is an example of a device pinout for a multifunction data acquisition card, PXIe-6361.
+Figure 3 shows an example device pinout for one of the cDAQ modules, NI-9401.

 PXIe-6361 Device Pinout.